 The photo shows one of the gigantic sculptures by Projeto Morrinho, an art project that started out from Rio de Janeiro’s favelas.
-It consists of – literally – a mountain of bricks colourfully painted in a way to represent a favela community, with its tiny streets, and colourful dwellings up on the hill.
+It consists of – literally – a mountain of bricks colourfully painted to represent a favela community, with its tiny streets and colourful dwellings up on the hill.
 It carries positive messages and small figurines, which give a realist but with a touch of fun and grace.

 I had captured the image while on a visit to the Museum of Art of Rio de Janeiro, in 2016, then recently refurbished.

-The way that Projeto Morrinho has proudly assembled the installation, which showed one of the region’s which Brazilians had been most ashamed of, either because of its poverty or precariousness, explains how the perception of these communities has changed, within it and outside.
-They communicated not only hope but a will to confront reality with joy, strength and creativity.
+The way that Projeto Morrinho has proudly assembled the installation, which showed one of the regions which Brazilians had been most ashamed, either because of its poverty or precariousness, explains how the perception of these communities has changed, within it and outside.
+They communicated hope and a will to confront reality with joy, strength and creativity.